SeabookChen/seabookchen.net/_posts/2014-02-08-take-a-screenshot-on-exception-with-selenium-csharp-eventfiringwebdriver.md

 whenever an exception is thrown,
 `ExceptionThrown` event will be triggered and a screenshot should be taken.

+A completed example solution has been created on GitHub in [this][Example Repository] repository.
+Code has been tested under environment Windows 7, Firefox 26 with Selenium 2.39.0.

 {% prettify c# %}
-// Tested using Windows 7, Firefox 26, Selenium 2.39.0

 private IWebDriver driver;

 public void FooMethod() {
-	// EventFiringWebDriver is inside namespace "OpenQA.Selenium.Support.Events"
 	var firingDriver = new EventFiringWebDriver(new FirefoxDriver());
 	firingDriver.ExceptionThrown += firingDriver_TakeScreenshotOnException;

 	driver = firingDriver;
 	driver.Navigate().GoToUrl("http://stackoverflow.com");

-	// try find a non-existent element
-	// expect NoSuchElementException to be thrown
-	driver.FindElement(By.CssSelector("#some_id .foo")); // a screenshot should be taken automatically }
+	// try find a non-existent element where NoSuchElementException should be thrown driver.FindElement(By.CssSelector("#some_id .foo")); // a screenshot should be taken automatically }